Dr. Dmitrii Kulik

 - European Association of Geochemistry since 2010

 - Miron G.D., Kulik D.A., Thoenen T. (2020): Generating isocoulombic reactions as a tool for systematic evaluation of temperature trends of thermodynamic properties: Application to aquocomplexes of lanthanides and actinides.
-Geochimica et Cosmochimica Acta, in revision.
+Geochimica et Cosmochimica Acta, 286, 119-142, doi.

 - Curti E., Kulik D.A.
 (2020): Oxygen potential calculations for conventional and Cr-doped UO2 fuels based on solid solution thermodynamics.
-Journal of Nuclear Materials, in press, doi.
+Journal of Nuclear Materials, 534, 152140, doi.